 PHL works with local council, Police and SAR teams with their emergency response plans.
-This means if a civil emergency is declared, PHL will immediately become available to assist in any way possible including evacuations, supply of provisions and rescues.
+This means if a civil emergency is declared, PHL will become available to assist in any way possible including evacuations, supply of provisions and rescues.

 Being strategically located across four bases with multiple aircraft allows PHL to respond quickly in the event of a Civil Defence emergency or a search and rescue effort.

 Helping Protect New Zealand

 Our multiple locations means we can are readily available to respond to emergencies across most of New Zealand.

 In 2018, PHL were the first aerial support company to provide support evacuating over 100 tourists stranded at Blue Duck Station after severe storm damage blocked all road access; as well as transporting much needed generators, food provisions and aerial surveying of land damage.

 During the Waitotara floods in 2017, PHL provided our services for air-lifting evacuees out and flying in provisions for rescue teams and those remaining to battle out the waters.

 PHL's chief pilot, Matt Newton flew the Taranaki Rescue Helicopter for 10 years and as such, has been part of search and rescue teams as the pilot helping find and fly stranded climbers off Mt Taranaki.